Bubba Wallace becomes first Black driver to win a major race on Indianapolis' oval

-“Unbelievable,” Wallace shouted on his radio after crossing the yard of bricks.
+His third career NASCAR Cup victory delivered Wallace's first victory in the series' four crown jewel events, the others being the Daytona 500, Coca-Cola 600 and Southern 500.
+It also snapped a 100-race winless streak that dated to 2022 at Kansas and locked up a playoff spot.
+His only other win came at Talladega in 2021.

-And while the final gap was 0.222 seconds, he didn’t reach victory lane without some consternation.
+The final gap was 0.222 seconds, but that was no measure of the consternation he faced.

-Larson trailed by 5.057 seconds with 14 laps to go but the gap was down to about three seconds with six remaining when the yellow flag came out because of rain.
-The cars rolled to a stop on pit lane with four to go, giving Wallace about 20 additional minutes to think and rethink his restart strategy.
+Larson cut a 5.057-second deficit with 14 laps to go to about three seconds with six laps left as the yellow flag came out for the rain.
+The cars then rolled to a stop on pit lane with four laps remaining, forcing Wallace to think and rethink his restart strategy.

-But after beating Larson through the second turn, a crash behind the leaders forced a second overtime, extending the race even more laps as Wallace’s team thought he might run out of gas.
+“The whole time I'm thinking are we going?
+Are we not?” he said.
+“I will say I leaned more towards ‘I know we’re going to go back racing.
+Be ready.
+Don't get complacent here.”

+“The first thing that went through my mind was, ‘Here we go again,’” he said.
+“But then I said, `I want to win this straight up.
+I want to go back racing.'
+Here we are.”

-Wallace risked everything by staying on the track then beat the defending race winner off the restart again to prevent Larson from becoming the fourth back-to-back winner of the Brickyard.
+He beat Larson off the restart again and pulled away, preventing Larson from becoming the race's fourth back-to-back winner.

-He made sure there was no repeat Sunday, giving an added boost to the 23XI Racing co-owned by basketball Hall of Famer Michael Jordan and last week’s race winner, Denny Hamlin, as it continues to battle NASCAR in court over its charter status.
+On Sunday, he made sure there was no repeat, providing an added boost to the 23XI Racing team co-owned by basketball Hall of Famer Michael Jordan and last week’s race winner, Denny Hamlin, as it continues to battle NASCAR in court over its charter status.

+“Those last 20 laps there were ups and downs and I was telling myself ‘You won’t be able to do it,’” Wallace said.
+“Once I’d seen it was Larson, I knew he won here last year and he’s arguably the best in the field.
+So to beat the best, we had to be the best today.”

-The race inside the race — the In-Season Challenge — went to Ty Gibbs, who had a better car than Ty Dillon in qualifying and on race day.
+The other big race — the In-Season Challenge — went to Ty Gibbs, who had a better car than Ty Dillon in qualifying and on race day.
 Gibbs finished 21st o win the inaugural March Madness-like single-elimination tournament and collect the $1 million prize.

 Dillon, a surprise championship round entrant after making the field as the 32nd and final driver, finished 28th.